TENET-RCCPII/identity-2019/A-Z_of_CarpentryConnect-Johannesburg2018.md

 ** Dinner (a buffet) and softdrinks are included

-#### H: Helpers and Helpdesk
+### H: Helpers and Helpdesk

-We will have a helpdesk at the venue where you can get all the information that you may need during the conference.
-We will also have a designated Welcome Team, who will help you during the day to get orientated at the conference venue.
-For any request for special needs and help, get in touch with the organizers.
+#### Helpers

+Helpers are volunteers from the community who join our workshops and circulate between participants to ensure everyone follows the hands-on sessions and are assisted when technical difficulty arrise.
+Helpers are critical allies of the instructors and ensure challenges experienced in the classroom are relayed back to the instructor in a timeous manner.
+A Carpentry workshop is heavily dependent on our helpers, just as much as our instructors.

+#### Helpdesk

+We will not have an official helpdesk at the event, but you can get assistance in the workshops from instructors and helpers.
+Every workshop has at least 4 - 6 or more instructors and helpers who will be introduced at the beginning of the event.
+Please ensure you know who they are and feel free to ask them for help with anything you may need during the event.

+Alternatively, please contact the conference organisers at carpentryconnect-jhb-2018@googlegroups.com.

 ### I: Icebreaker, Inclusion